 CBD and Alcohol; should they be mixed?

-When you read or hear about the word “cannabis”, the first thing that comes to mind is the party drug marijuana.
+When you read or hear the word “cannabis,” the first thing that comes to mind is the party drug marijuana.
 These days, cannabis has developed a new, revolutionary reputation.

-These days, you’d be pressed not to find CBD-infused pills, oils, gummies, and even topicals in the local health stores near you.
+These days, it's hard not to find CBD-infused pills, oils, gummies, and even topicals in the local health stores.
 The CBD trend has even infiltrated the beverage industry with the promise of healthier options to relax and socialize.

-And yet, mixing CBD with alcohol still makes for heated arguments with regard to our safety.
+And yet, the effects of mixing CBD with alcohol still make for heated arguments with regard to our safety.
 So, is it safe?

-Thanks to the 2018 Farm Bill, CBD has become more accessible and legal in almost every U.S. states.
-However, not a lot of time has passed since then and the research behind mixing CBD with alcohol remains scarce.
+Thanks to the 2018 Farm Bill, CBD has become more accessible and legal in almost every U.S. state.
+However, not a lot of time has passed since then, and the research behind mixing CBD with alcohol remains scarce.

 CBD laws and regulations

-While most CBD products contain less than 0.3% tetrahydrocannabinol (THC; the cannabinoid responsible for hemp’s psychoactive effects), users who are sensitive to this substance — paired with alcohol’s ability to affect balance and judgment — may become vulnerable when doing day-to-day activities such as driving, engaging in water-based activities, or operating heavy machinery.
+Most CBD products contain less than 0.3% tetrahydrocannabinol (THC).
+THC is the cannabinoid responsible for hemp’s psychoactive effects.
+People who are sensitive to this substance may become even more vulnerable when they consume alcohol, which affects their balance and judgment.
+This weakness can affect daily tasks like driving, doing water activities, or using heavy machinery.

-But if you think that this is the go-signal you’ve been waiting for, you might want to temper your expectations because in another small study of 15 healthy volunteers, 320mg of CBD administered one hour after drinking alcohol did not reduce (nor increase) blood alcohol levels.
+But if you think that this is the go-signal you’ve been waiting for, you might want to temper your expectations.
+In another small study, 15 healthy volunteers taking 320mg of CBD administered one hour after drinking alcohol did not reduce (nor increase) blood alcohol levels.

 Can CBD Protect Against Alcohol's Side Effects?